 Luckily, Seattle has a relatively well-connected and easy-to-use public transportation system.
 It’s not as extensive as say, New York, but it does a relatively good job of getting you around.

 One thing to note is that Westlake is the big transit hub in the city, and many of the transit options connect through here.
-Therefore, if you plan to rely heavily on public transportation during your 2 days in Seattle, then I highly recommend staying in accommodations that are close to Westlake.
+Therefore, if you plan to rely heavily on public transportation during your two days in Seattle, then I highly recommend staying in a hotel near Westlake.

 - Link Light Rail: You may have taken the Link to get from the airport into downtown Seattle.
-This also connects you to neighborhoods of interest on this 2 days in Seattle itinerary, such as Capitol Hill and Pioneer Square.
+This also connects you to neighborhoods of interest on this 2 day Seattle itinerary, such as Capitol Hill and Pioneer Square.
 A one-way fare is $2.25-3.50, depending on distance traveled.

 - Streetcar: Connects Westlake to the South Lake Union neighborhood.
 A one-way fare is $2.25.

 - King County Metro Buses: This is the best transit option to get you out of the main downtown area.
 Express buses connect you to neighborhoods such as Ballard, Fremont, West Seattle, and the University District, among others.
-Fares range from $2.25-$3, depending on time of day and zones traveled.
+The fare is $2.75

 - Water Taxi: Connects the Seattle waterfront (Pier 50) to West Seattle.
 A one-way adult fare is $5.75.

 You can pay for transit on board, or with the Transit GO app, which allows you to pay for your fares using your phone.
-You can also use a reloadable ORCA card, which you can purchase for $5, and add value at ticket machines at the airport, at Link stations, and other locations throughout the city.
+Another option is a reloadable ORCA card.
+You can purchase one for $5, and add value at ticket machines at the airport, at Link stations, and other locations throughout the city.

 Rideshare

-Ridesharing is available in Seattle via both Uber and Lyft.
+Uber and Lyft both serve Seattle.
 This is the most convenient option for getting around the city if you don’t have a car.
-These days, I mostly have relied on ridesharing to get around the city.
+These days, I’ve mostly relied on ridesharing to get around the city.

-You’ll pay $10-15 for shorter trips.
-Longer trips (in terms of distance), for example from downtown Seattle to Ballard, will run you $15-20.
+You’ll pay around $10 for shorter trips.
+Longer trips, for example from downtown Seattle to Ballard, will run you $15-20.
 However, it is usually the most efficient way to get to those places.

 This is also the best option for getting around the city late at night and early in the morning, when public transportation options are limited.

-What to Pack for Your 2 Days in Seattle
+What to Pack for Your Weekend in Seattle

-- You will want to wear comfortable shoes during your stay in Seattle you will probably be walking a lot!
+- Comfortable shoes/boots: You will want to wear comfortable shoes as you will probably be walking a lot!
 The city is actually more hilly than you would think it is, so you will definitely want a pair of comfortable shoes.
-Allbirds makes my favorite travel shoes, and Rothy’s makes super cute but comfortable flats as well.
+Allbirds and Rothy’s are usually my go-to travel shoes!
+I also love bringing these ankle boots for cooler days (spray them to make them water-resistant!).
+Waterproof rain boots are also a good idea and I also wish I’d gotten my hands on some waterproof sneakers.

-- In the winter, you’ll want boots that keep you warm and dry, because again, rain (and sometimes even snow).
+- If you’re visiting in winter, you’ll want boots that keep you warm and dry, because again, rain (and sometimes even snow).
 These boots are my favorite winter shoes!

-- Seattle is a pretty green city, and makes a conscious effort to reduce the use of single-use plastic.
+- Reusable water bottle: Seattle is a pretty green city, and makes a conscious effort to reduce the use of single-use plastic.
 Plus, the tap water is actually pretty good.
-Bring a reusable water bottle and fill it throughout the day to stay hydrated.

 Where to Stay for Your 2 Days in Seattle

 You’ll find no shortage of accommodation options, to suit any taste or budget.
-For the purpose of this 2 days in Seattle itinerary, I would suggest situating yourself in the downtown area – Westlake, Belltown, or Pioneer Square are all great neighborhoods to stay in.
+For the purpose of this 2 day Seattle itinerary, I suggest situating yourself in the downtown area – Westlake, Belltown, or the Central Business District are all convenient neighborhoods to stay in.
+You can look in Capitol Hill and South Lake Union as well.

 Hotel Max

-We stayed at Hotel Max on our last visit in Seattle and absolutely LOVED our stay!
+Hotel Max is one of my favorite places that I’ve stayed at in Seattle!
 This boutique hotel has a fun vibe with a bit of an attitude, and is catered towards art and music lovers.

 One of my favorite amenities at Hotel Max was the nightly craft beer happy hour, featuring a complimentary brew by a local brewery.
 Our first night there, they had a blood orange IPA and while I usually don’t go for IPAs I loved this one!
 It was such a fun way to try some of the local beers that I might not have known about on my own!